 This is something that applies primarily to silicone gel implants.
 The consistency of cohesive gel that fills the shells varies, so some implants have a firmer feel than others.
 Highly cohesive silicone gel implants tend to be a bit firmer than the traditional round, gel-filled implants.
 When they’re placed under the muscle, though, they can have a natural feel.

 Getting the optimal results from your breast augmentation surgery requires choosing a board-certified plastic surgeon in the Sacramento and Roseville areas.
-You can discuss your breast implant options by requesting a consultation using the online form or by calling (916) 929-1833 to schedule an appointment.
+It’s also wise to ask to view breast implant before and after photos to help visualize your results and see your surgeon’s track record.